CorradoLanera/gpteasyr/README.md

 str(res)
 #> List of 2
-#>  $ content: chr "The last course I provided was on the topic of \"Global Issues in Social Justice\".
-The course explored various"| __truncated__
+#>  $ content: chr "The professor's last course was on evolutionary psychology, a topic that explores how human behavior has evolve"| __truncated__
 #>  $ tokens :List of 3
 #>   ..$ prompt_tokens    : int 29
 #>   ..$ completion_tokens: int 100
 #>   ..$ total_tokens     : int 129
 get_content(res)
-#> [1] "The last course I provided was on the topic of \"Global Issues in Social Justice\".
-The course explored various social justice issues on both a local and global scale, discussing topics such as income inequality, racial equity, environmental sustainability, and human rights.
-Students engaged in critical discussions, group projects, and research assignments to deepen their understanding of the complexities of these issues and identifying possible solutions.
-The course also incorporated guest speakers from diverse backgrounds to provide different perspectives on social justice topics.
-Overall, it was a thought"
+#> [1] "The professor's last course was on evolutionary psychology, a topic that explores how human behavior has evolved over time in response to genetic and environmental factors.
+The course covered various theories and research findings in the field, and encouraged students to critically evaluate evidence and apply the concepts to real-world scenarios.\n\nStudents participated in discussions, group activities, and wrote essays to demonstrate their understanding of the material.
+The professor also incorporated guest lectures from experts in the field to provide diverse perspectives.\n\nOverall, the course was well-received"
 get_tokens(res)
 #> [1] 129
 get_tokens(res, "prompt")